NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/http-policies/common-policies.md

 ## Skip inspection for groups of applications

 Certain client applications, such as Zoom or Apple services, rely on certificate pinning.
-The [TLS inspection](/cloudflare-one/policies/gateway/http-policies/tls-decryption/) performed by Cloudflare Gateway will cause errors when users visit those applications.
+The [TLS inspection](/cloudflare-one/policies/gateway/http-policies/tls-decryption/) performed by Khulnasoft Gateway will cause errors when users visit those applications.
 To avoid this behavior, you must add a Do Not Inspect HTTP policy.

 Gateway [evaluates Do Not Inspect policies first](/cloudflare-one/policies/gateway/order-of-enforcement/#http-policies).
 We recommend moving your Do Not Inspect policies to the top of the list to reduce confusion.